His 1972 autobiography In my own way is complemented by

 He wrote a whole further series of books on haiku, as well as on humour in Asian and English literature—main exhibit for the former being senryū, humorous counterpart to haiku.
 He would have enjoyed “the first English haiku”, not to mention this limerick.

-Apart from Alan Watts, other devotees of Blyth’s work included Aldous Huxley, Henry Miller, J.D.
-Salinger, and Christmas Humphreys (another challenging dinner party), all of whom I admired in turn.
-For Salinger‘s absorption in oriental mysticism, see for example Seymour: an introduction (Penguin edn), pp.90–102.
-Indeed, the companion Raise high the roof beam, carpenters opens with the narrator Buddy’s 17-year-old brother Seymour reading a Daoist story to their ten-month old sister Franny.
-Call me old-fashioned, but these books just get better and better.
-OK, I’ll leave Salinger and Steinbeck for another day…
+Apart from Alan Watts, other devotees of Blyth’s work included Aldous Huxley, Henry Miller, and Christmas Humphreys (another challenging dinner party), all of whom I admired in turn.
+For Steinbeck’s and Salinger’s absorption in oriental mysticism, see here.

 Apart from this whole fascination with Zen and Daoism, it was the characters provided in The way of Zen and Zen in English literature and oriental classics that led me to study Chinese at Cambridge, and eventually to read between the lines of dour field reports on local Chinese folk ritual, as well as seeking the unassuming wisdom of Li Manshan.
 As I became involved with such grass-roots religious activity among poor rural Chinese communities, documenting their fortunes under Maoism, I came to feel somewhat uncharitable towards traces of lofty New-Age hippy-style abstraction in studies of Chinese religion; but now that I revisit the work of such trail-blazing sages, I’m not just nostalgic, I sincerely find much to admire.